suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 The tests will all be recorded in a text file that is generated each test run using the file streaming library.
 I will then compile all data into a single file and then compare and analyze the results.
 The tests are:

-10, 100 and 1000 iterations for all of these tests
+100 and 1000 iterations for all of these tests and random scales (between 0.5 - 1.5)

 •	Test With 100 Cubes

-•	Test With 100 Cubes Rotating

-•	Test With 100 Cubes Random Scale
+•	Test With 100 Cubes Rotated

 •	Test With 100 Spheres

-•	Test With 100 Spheres Rotating
+•	Test With 100 Spheres Rotated

+These Tests are only done in 100 iterations since 1000 would take too much time:

+•	Test with 10.000 Cubes 100 Iterations

-•	Test With 100 Spheres Random Scale
+•	Test with 10.000 Cubes Rotated 100 Iterations

-Stress Tests:

-•	Test with 100 Cubes 10.000 Iterations
+•	Test with 10.000 Spheres 100 Iterations

-•	Test with a 500 cubes (10 iterations only)
+•	Test with 10.000 Spheres Rotated 100 Iterations